numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 readability: when using function-call syntax, the required parentheses on every operation create visual clutter that makes it very difficult to parse out the overall structure of the formula by eye, even for a relatively simple formula like this one.
+Eyes are terrible at parsing non-regular languages.
 I made and caught many errors while trying to write out the 'dot' formulas above.
-They still contain at least one error.
+I know they still contain at least one error, maybe more.
 (Exercise: find it.
-Or maybe them.)
-In comparison, the ``@`` examples are not only correct, they're obviously correct at a glance.
+Or them.)
+The ``@`` examples, by contrast, are not only correct, they're obviously correct at a glance.

+For yet more sophisticated programmers writing code that will be reused, considerations of speed or numerical accuracy might lead us to prefer some particular order of operations.
+In the ``@`` examples we could be certain that if we see something like ``(H @ V) @ H.T`` then the parentheses must have been added intentionally to accomplish some meaningful purpose; in the ``dot`` examples, it's impossible to know which nesting decisions are important, and which are arbitrary.

+``@`` dramatically improves matrix code usability on many axes.

 Transparent syntax is especially crucial for non-expert programmers